Who We Are

 After many years of learning we are now ready to open up the farm for everyone to come and enjoy.

 How We Farm

-We are not certified organic, however we strive to implement organic if not regenerative practices through the vast majority of our processes.
+We are not certified organic, however we strive to implement organic, regenerative practices through the vast majority of our processes.

-We have also committed some 15-20 acres to native regeneration, with long term plans of grandeur and short term weed mangement with goats and the flail mower.
+Most of the farm (some 15-20 acres) has been left to native regeneration, with long term plans of grandeur and short term weed management with goats and the flail mower.